justinethier/cyclone/README.md

 Cyclone is the first compiler written entirely in the latest R<sup>7</sup>RS Scheme language standard, with the intent to support as much of that language as possible.

+This [benchmarks](http://ecraven.github.io/r7rs-benchmarks/benchmark.html) page by [ecraven](https://github.com/ecraven) compares the performance of Cyclone with other Schemes.

 Getting Started
 ---------------